MajorGrinch/StudyingComputeScience/java/README.md

 The `Collections` class has methods that produce *unmodifiable views* of collections.
 If an attempt to modify the collection is detected, an exception is thrown and the collection remains untouched.

 The unmodifiable views does not make the collection itself immutable.

+# Chapter 14
+A thread terminates when its run method returns, or if an exception occurs that is not caught by in the thread.
+When the `interrupt` method is called on a thread that blocks on a call such as `slee` or `wait`, the blocking call is terminated by an `InterruptedException`.
+At the same time, there are blocking I/O calls that cannnot be interrupted.

++ When the thread tries to acquire an intrinsic object lock (but not a Lock in the java.util.concurrent library) that is currently hold by another thread, it becomes `blocked`.
++ When the thread waits for another thread to nofity the scheduler of a condition, it enters the `waiting` state.
+This happens by calling the `Object.wait` or `Thread.join` method, or by waiting for a Lock or Condition in the java.util.concurrent library.
++ Call methods that have a timeout parameter causes the thread to enter the `timed waiting` state.
+The state persists either until the timeout expires or the appropriate notification has been received.

+There is an essential difference between a thread that is waiting to acquire a lock and a thread that has called `await`.
+Once a thread calls the `await` method, it enters a *wait set* for that condition.
+The thread is not made runnable when the lock is available.
+Instead, it stays deactivated until another thread has called the `signalAll` method on the same condition.

+It is crucially important that some other thread calls the `signAll` method eventually.
+When a thread calls `await`, it has no way of reactivating itself.
+It puts its faith in the other threads.
+If none of them bother to reactivate the waiting thread, it will never run again which could lead to `deadlock`.

+Every object in Java has an intrinsic lock.
+If a method is declared with the `synchronized` keyword, the object's lock protects the entire method.

+Producer threads in a blocking queue insert items into the queue, and consumer threads retrieve them.